Jump to:Page Content

 Whether assignments take the form of problem sets or written work, taking account of assignment grades in determining in the final grade for a course requires caution on three fronts:

 Faculty sometimes give a slightly more generous grade to students who show marked improvement during the semester.
 If students are aware of that possibility, it helps maintain the motivation of students who did less well than they had hoped on the midterm.

 Harvard Kennedy School is a professional school, and as such has a responsibility for teaching professional standards as well as subjective matter.
 Penalties for late submissions of assignments, papers, and take home exams are entirely at the discretion of the instructor.
 They customarily take the form of a reduction in the grade for the late work.
 The syllabus should specify the size of the penalty.

 For further clarification on grading and evaluation please contact the Associate Academic Dean.

-If there is more than one instructor for a class, all instructors will have access to SPARKS.
+If there is more than one instructor for a class, all instructors will have access to my.harvard.
 As a practical matter any one of the instructors who holds an HKS teaching appointment may enter the grades.
 Typically multiple instructors settle among themselves which one of them will handle the grade entry.

 The instructor will receive course rosters for jointly listed courses, listing the students registered under the HKS course number and the students registered under the non-HKS number separately.
 The registrar in each school will provide the roster of the students registered under their respective course number.
 Faculty teaching HKS students in a jointly listed course will submit the HKS grades through the online grading system.
 Faculty who are co-teaching a jointly listed course should settle early on who will handle the grade entry; in most cases it will be the instructor from the school where the class meets.